PoCInnovation/Workshops/software/6.Nest/README.md

 ## Bonus

 Congratz !<br>
-If you want to go further, here some ideas:
+If you want to go further, here are some ideas:
 <br>
 <details>
   <summary>Validate user input</summary>